serendipity-page/OGP-Data-Retriver-Plugin-for-Sublime-Text-3/README.md

 ### How to Install the Plugin
 Download [HugoBlogCard.py](https://github.com/serendipity-page/OGP-Data-Retriver-Plugin-for-Sublime-Text-3/blob/main/HugoBlogCard.py) file to your Sublime Text 3's user directory, in my case(on Mac) /Users/username/Library/Application Support/Sublime Text 3/Packages/User.

-Binding Keys from Preferences > Key Bindings – Default menu, like:
+Then, bind keys from "Preferences > Key Bindings – Default" menu, like:

 ```json
 [
     {